chinesedfan/codejam/2020/kickstart/README.md

 #### Problem D. Wandering Robot

 O(W * H).
 Simulate row by row, and calculate the sum probability of hole's previous low/column.
+For set 2, hard to calculate n!, but we can calculate n!/2^n.
+Then we can choose a set of squares diagonally from the bottom-left/top-right corner of the hole as the **safe** target.